ZXS2022/dataset/README.md

 # dataset
-Industrial Character Recognition Dataset built for our paper
+Industrial Character Recognition Dataset built for our paper.